 Located within a two and a half hour drive from LA lies Joshua Tree, a magical place in the Mojave Desert.

-If you’ve never been to Joshua Tree before, here’s what to expect: towering boulders, curious rock formations, mesmerizing sunsets, unique plant species and dazzling stargazing experiences that will make you feel like you’re on another planet.
+If you’ve never been to Joshua Tree, here’s what to expect: towering boulders, curious rock formations, mesmerizing sunsets, unique plant species and dazzling stargazing experiences that will make you feel like you’re on another planet.
 Overall, you’ll find a sense of peace like very few places.

-Joshua Tree is located in the Morongo Basin.
-This area is best known as the High Desert due to the 2,000 foot elevation above sea level.
-It encompasses the cities of Joshua Tree, Yucca Valley, Twentynine Palms, Landers, Pioneertown, Morongo Valley and Wonder Valley.
+Joshua Tree is located in the Morongo Basin, which is 2,000 foot elevation above sea level.
+This area, called the High Desert, encompasses the cities of Joshua Tree, Yucca Valley, Twentynine Palms, Landers, Pioneertown, Morongo Valley and Wonder Valley.

-A few years ago these were sleepy desert cities.
+A few years ago, these were sleepy desert cities.
 In the last few years, the real estate market has boomed: celebrities, artists and tourists from all over the world have flocked to the High Desert.
 It’s always been a place where artists have gone to seek spiritual retreat and inspiration, but the growth of this area is simply fascinating to me.
-I’m amazed that it’s taken so long for people to catch up to its beauty and fascinating landscape.
-After being there for three days, I can completely understand the allure – especially if you live in a city.
+I’m amazed that it’s taken so long for people to catch up to its beauty.
+After being there for three days, I could completely understand the allure – especially if you live in a city.

-This uptick of out-of-towners has caused an uproar among residents who have seen the drastic inflation in the housing market.
-Today, Joshua Tree, Yucca Valley and Twentynine Palms are filled with Airbnb’s providing a glamping experience.
+The uptick of short-term rentals has caused an uproar among residents, who have been greatly affected by the drastic inflation in the housing market.
+Today, Joshua Tree, Yucca Valley and Twentynine Palms are filled with Airbnb’s that promote a “glamping” experience.
 Demi Lovato stayed at the Invisible House in Joshua Tree and Jay Z and Beyonce recently put their minimalist oasis up for sale.
 When I got back from my trip, I saw on Instagram that three different celebrities had been there at the same time.
+It seems that Joshua Tree is now the place to go for rich people to take a respite from the city.

 I went for 2 nights, 3 days total.
 If you’re reading this, I encourage you to go by yourself!
 I can’t tell you how big of a difference it makes.